Turing-Eras/api/README.md

 # Eras
 ![rails-badge](https://img.shields.io/badge/Rails-6.1.0-informational?style=flat-square) ![ruby-badge](https://img.shields.io/badge/Ruby-2.5.3-informational?style=flat-square) ![build-badge](https://img.shields.io/travis/turing-eras/api/main?style=flat-square) ![closed-pr-badge](https://img.shields.io/github/issues-pr-closed-raw/turing-eras/api?style=flat-square)

-This GraphQL on Rails API [insert live endpoint link] serves queries and mutations to Eras [insert live FE link], an application that allows you to visualize your life wholistically in order to live more intentionally.
+This [GraphQL on Rails API](insert live endpoint link) serves queries and mutations to [Eras](insert live FE link), an application that allows you to visualize your life holistically in order to live more intentionally.

 By providing info on personal events, you will be shown a visual calendar of your life.
-The intent is that by viewing the seemingly fleeting weeks that add up to years and decades, you are able to cherish the little moments and appreciate [insert stuff].
+By viewing the seemingly fleeting weeks that add up to years and decades, you are able to cherish the little moments and appreciate the journey you've been on thus far.
+Visualize how small Events kicked off larger Eras, find curious patterns, and marvel at just how far you've come, and how much time you still get.

+With Eras, you'll see your life in a whole new way.

 [insert screenshots]